tituskaswii/dentalbeeAI/README.md

 - Backend - `Django` + `Django Rest Framework`

 Database:
-- Database - `SQLite3`.
-But you can easily plug and use the DB of your choice.
+- Database - `Postgres`.
+But you can easily plug and use the DB of your choice, e.g. SQLite, Mysql.

 ## Description